 Winkelwerkstatt hotel & café

-In the middle of Kröv, on one of the many curves along the Moselle, is the completely renovated "Winkelwerkstatt" of Elke Süwer.
+In the middle of Kröv, on one of the many bends along the Moselle, lies the completely renovated "Winkelwerkstatt" of Elke Süwer.
 The new...zum Hotel

 Articles in the region

 Die 40 besten Reisemotorräder aller Zeiten!
 Eine schöne Idee, fanden wir.
 Die Jubiläumsauslese erwies sich jedoch als heikel.
 Em Ende waren wir froh,...

 KTM 390 ADVENTURE